gunthercox/ChatterBot/docs/logic/response_selection.rst

 known match.

-To help with the selection of the response, several methods are build in to ChatterBot for selecting a response from the available options.
+To help with the selection of the response, several methods are built into ChatterBot for selecting a response from the available options.

 .. _response-selection: